-The purpose of town hall meetings is to provide a space for community members to share their perspective on a topic of concern.
-In this format, different perspectives are often shared as people from different backgrounds and experiences take the floor.
-This teaching strategy mimics the process of a town hall meeting by providing a structure for different perspectives on a topic to be heard.
+This teaching strategy mimics the process of a town hall meeting, where community members take the floor to share their perspective on a topic of concern.
+Using this format, students have the opportunity to share their different perspectives by tapping into and out of the group conversation.
 Students often come away from this experience with a greater appreciation for how our perspective can limit the facts we have at our disposal and the opinions we hold.
-By listening to others’ ideas, we broaden our understanding of the world in which we live.
+By listening to others’ ideas, students broaden their understanding of the world in which they live.

 We've released a new digital edition of Holocaust and Human Behavior.
 We're working on updating all of our content to reflect the new resources and scholarship.
 For now, some content on this page may reference the previous edition.